looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 ## Rendering on Demand with `OrbitControls`

-A couple of chapters ago we set up the {{< link path="/book/first-steps/animation-loop/" title="animation loop" >}}, a powerful tool that allows us to create beautiful animations with ease.
-On the other hand, as we discussed at the end of that chapter, {{< link path="/book/first-steps/animation-loop/#to-loop-or-not-to-loop" title="the loop does have some downsides" >}}, such as increased battery use on mobile devices.
+A couple of chapters ago we set up the [animation loop]({{< relref "/book/first-steps/animation-loop" >}} "animation loop"), a powerful tool that allows us to create beautiful animations with ease.
+On the other hand, as we discussed at the end of that chapter, [the loop does have some downsides]({{< relref "/book/first-steps/animation-loop#to-loop-or-not-to-loop" >}} "the loop does have some downsides"), such as increased battery use on mobile devices.
 As a result, sometime we'll choose to render frames **on demand** instead of generating a constant stream of frames using the loop.

 Now that our app has orbit controls, whenever the user interacts with your scene, the controls will move the camera to a new position, and when this occurs you must draw a new frame, otherwise, you won't be able to see that the camera has moved.
 If you're using the animation loop, that's not a problem.
 However, if we're rendering on demand we'll have to figure something else out.

 Fortunately, `OrbitControls` provides an easy way to generate new frames whenever the camera moves.
-The controls have a custom event called `change` which we can listen for using {{< link path="/book/appendix/dom-api-reference/#listening-for-events" title="`addEventListener`" >}}.
+The controls have a custom event called `change` which we can listen for using [`addEventListener`]({{< relref "/book/appendix/dom-api-reference#listening-for-events" >}} "`addEventListener`").
 This event will fire whenever a user interaction causes the controls to move the camera.

 To use rendering on demand with the orbit control, you must render a frame whenever this event fires: